Highway revolts in the United States: Orange County

 In Southern California, a number of environmental organizations including the Natural Resources Defense Council, the Sierra Club, the Surfrider Foundation and others, along with the California State Parks Foundation, banded together to stop a planned extension to the SR 241 Foothill South Toll Road.
 The groups contend that the project threatens the fragile San Mateo Creek Watershed and would result in the loss of a significant portion of the popular San Onofre State Beach Park.
 In 2006, the coalition filed a lawsuit against the Transportation Corridor Agency – the agency responsible for the project – stating that deficiencies in the project's environmental impact report violated the California Environmental Quality Act.
 The groups were joined in the lawsuit by the California State Attorney General's Office.

 San Diego

 State Route 252 was intended to connect Interstate 5 to Interstate 805.
 Ramps were constructed on I-805 at 43rd Street before the project was canceled in 1994 due to neighborhood opposition.
 The new freeway would have occupied a swath of land dividing Logan Heights.
 Much of the land intended for freeway construction is still unoccupied.
 The interchange ramps from I-805 now end in a strip mall.

+Sacramento

+In December 1974, the Sacramento County Board of Supervisors submitted a request to the state legislature to remove several planned freeways from active planning.
+Among these were a section of State Route 65, State Route 143, and State Route 244; Caltrans had already acquired rights of way for portions of the routes, which would cost $149 million to build (in 1973 dollars).